Mrs Amy Saleh

 Area of expertise

-My research interests include: anti-racist pedagogies, the development of racial literacy, dialogic classrooms, Black Studies in Education and the teaching of Black British Literature in UK schools.
+My research interests include: anti-racist pedagogies, the development of racial literacy, dialogic classrooms, the teaching of Black British Literature in UK schools, and Black Studies in Education.

 My MA thesis, based on small-scale qualitative research, explored anti-Blackness in traditional English curricula and drew on the perspectives and lived experiences of 6 teachers working across the UK to synthesise conceptions of anti-racist curricula and pedagogies.